ViktorijaTamuliene/Keldysh-approach-to-calculate-ionization-rate-in-strong-two-color-fields/README.md

 Run the Calculation_x.m programs to fill dat/ and datw/ folders with data.

 Run Paint_x.m programs to draw the graphs.
 Data from dat/ and data/ folders will be utilized.
 The graphs will be stored in pngs/ folder.
-Graphs for saddle points are also drawn.
+Graphs for saddle points as well as driving field's waveshapes are also drawn.

 Functions w0xx.m are utilised to calculate the ionization rates.